 From 1995-99, he was on leave and served as the director of the Legal Affairs Division of the World Trade Organization.
-Since 2001, he has chaired several WTO dispute settlement panels, including cases involving Brazil/ Canada, Korea/EU, Japan/Ukraine and Pakistan/EU, and served as a panelist in an EU/US dispute.
+Since 2001, he has chaired several WTO dispute settlement panels, including cases involving Brazil/Canada, Korea/EU, Japan/Ukraine, Pakistan/EU and Turkey/ EU, and served as a panelist in an EU/US dispute.

 After graduating from law school in 1974, Professor Davey clerked for Judge J. Edward Lumbard (US Court of Appeals) and Justice Potter Stewart (US Supreme Court).
 He worked in Brussels and New York for Cleary, Gottlieb, Steen & Hamilton from 1978 to 1984.
 In 1967, he was named a US Presidential Scholar.

 International Trade Policy

 Legal Problems of International Economic Relations (6th ed.
 2013, with Jackson & Sykes)

 Non-discrimination in the World Trade Organization: The Rules and Exceptions (2012)